Subscribe to your competition

 mcp · deal_intelligence · stdio

-Events delivered to any HTTPS endpoint with each daily refresh.
-Retries, signatures, dead-letter queues, replay support.
+POST activities to any HTTPS endpoint.
+Includes retries, signatures, dead-letter queues, and replay support.

 POST · your-endpoint.com/events